To reserve a camp space, the following applies

 If a camper becomes ill before or during a camp session, he/she should not attend camp.
 If a camper falls ill while at camp or is unable to participate in a camp activity, they will be sent home.
 This is for the health and safety of the individual camper and other camp participants.

 Many camp activities will take place outside in direct sunlight.
 Campers should wear clothing that offers adequate sun protection.
-Protective sun attire includes: t-shirt (something that covers shoulders), hat, sunglasses, and sunscreen (SPF 30 or higher).
+Protective sun attire includes a t-shirt (something that covers shoulders), hat, sunglasses, and sunscreen (SPF 30 or higher).

 Water breaks will be taken continuously throughout the day to keep campers well hydrated.